-Fluid mechanics also sometimes referred to as fluid dynamics is a discipline within the field of applied mechanics.
+Fluid mechanics is a discipline within the field of applied mechanics.
 Mainly fluid mechanics is the study of both liquids and gases that are either at rest or in motion.
 Some phenomena of study will naturally occur in nature while others could be man made.
 As a matter of fact there are many aspects of our lives where fluids affect us directly or indirectly.

 What is a Fluid?